khadar-mo/Cryptography/README.md

 ### Decryption function:
 A function decrypt(ciphertext, private key, q) which, given a ciphertext and private key of compatible sizes, and an integer q, returns the correct plaintext, with the same data types as in the encryption function.

+## Task 2 - Attacking ‘Learning Without Errors’

+Alice and Bob wish to communicate secretly and in a quantum-secure fashion.
+Since they do not like errors, they design their own cryptosystem, which they call ‘Learning Without Errors’.
+This takes the specification of Learning With Errors above, but sets the error distribution $x$ to always be 0.

+### Attack function:
+Design and implement a function crack1(ciphertext, public key, q) which, given a ciphertext, returns the correct plaintext (i.e. can decode the ciphertext using only the public key and not the private key) when $x$ is always 0.

+## Task 3 - Attacking ‘Learning With A Few Errors’

+To improve security, Alice and Bob switch to a non-zero error distribution $x$.
+However, they choose a distubution which is 1 or -1 with low probability, and is otherwise 0. your task is to devise an attack on their cryptosystem which exploits the fact that there are few errors.

+### Attack function:
+Design and implement a function crack2(ciphertext, public key, q) which, given a ciphertext, returns the correct plaintext, when $x$ is almost 0.

+## Task 4 - Attacking ‘Learning With Errors’

+Finally, Alice and Bob switch to a more appropriate choice of $x$, and use the standard specification of Learning With Errors.
+Your task is again to attack their cryptosystem.

+### Attack function:
+Design and implement a function crack3(ciphertext, public key, q) which, given a ciphertext, returns the correct plaintext.